User | Login

 How to fix stinky or smelly, sweaty boots?

-Start by thoroughly drying them using a boot dryer or moisture absorbers.
+Start by thoroughly drying them with a boot dryer or moisture absorbers.
 Remove the insoles and clean them separately if needed.
 After drying, sprinkle baking soda or use activated charcoal inserts to neutralise odours.
-For stubborn smells, try using a boot deodoriser spray or leave Boot Bananas inside overnight.
-Regular drying and cleaning are the keys to preventing future odour build-up.
+For stubborn smells, try a boot deodoriser spray or leave Boot Bananas inside overnight.
+Regular drying and cleaning are the key to preventing future odour build-up.

 Are boot dryers good for sweaty feet?